Criticism of capitalism: Democracy and freedom

-Economist Branko Horvat stated that "[I]t is now well known that capitalist development leads to the concentration of capital, employment and power.
+Economist Branko Horvat stated that "[I]t is now well known that capitalist development leads to the concentration of capital, employment, and power.
 It is somewhat less known that it leads to the almost complete destruction of economic freedom".

-Critics argue that capitalism is in fact not a democracy, but a plutocracy, because in capitalism there is a lack of political, democratic and economic power for the vast majority of the population.
-They say that this is because in capitalism the means of production are owned privately by a minority of the population, with the vast majority of the population having no control of the economy.
-Critics argue that capitalism creates large concentrations of money and property in the hands of the elite, leading to vast wealth and income inequalities between the elite and the majority of the population.
+Critics argues that capitalism is in fact not a democracy, but a plutocracy, because in capitalism there is a lack of political, democratic and economic power for the vast majority of the population.
+They say this is because, in capitalism, the means of production are owned privately by a minority of the population, with the vast majority having no control over the economy, and because it creates large concentrations of money and property in the hands of the elite, leading to vast wealth and income inequalities between the elite and the majority of the population.
 Evidence for the fact that capitalism is plutocratic can be seen in policies that benefit capitalists at the expense of workers, such as policies where taxes are raised on workers and reduced for capitalists, and the retirement age being increased despite it being against the will of the people.
-"Corporate capitalism" and "inverted totalitarianism" are terms used by the aforementioned activists and critics of capitalism to describe a capitalist marketplace—and society—characterized by the dominance of hierarchical, bureaucratic, large corporations, which are legally required to pursue profit without concern for social welfare.
-Corporate capitalism has been criticized for the amount of power and influence corporations and large business interest groups have over government policy, including the policies of regulatory agencies and influencing political campaigns.
+"Corporate capitalism" and "inverted totalitarianism" are terms used by critics to describe a capitalist marketplace—and society—characterized by the dominance of hierarchical, bureaucratic, large corporations, which are legally required to pursue profit without concern for social welfare.
+Corporate capitalism has been criticized for the extent of power and influence that corporations and large business interest groups have over government policy, including the policies of regulatory agencies and political campaigns.
 Many social scientists have criticized corporations for failing to act in the interests of the people; they claim the existence of large corporations seems to circumvent the principles of democracy, which assumes equal power relations between all individuals in a society.
-As part of the political left, activists against corporate power and influence work towards a decreased income gap and improved economical equity.
+As part of the political left, activists against corporate power and influence work towards a decreased income gap and improved economic equity.

 "Capitalism is the astounding belief that the most wickedest of men will do the most wickedest of things for the greatest good of everyone".